Skin Tea-time · 三分

 02:00

-Steep two.
-Tap balm onto cheek and brow.
+Steep again.
+Press balm into cheek and brow.
 The day begins to exhale.

 03:00

 Pour.
 Three breaths in, three out.
 Cup in hand, lights low.
-The hour belongs to you.
+The hour, at last, belongs to you.